Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides explicit when to call ('after writing skill tests or after any change to the skill or agent') and mentions --no-rubric for fast checks.
-However, it does not compare to sibling tools like run_check or run_snapshot, missing a clear when-not-to-use scenario.
+The description includes explicit guidance on when to call the tool: 'after writing skill tests or after any change to the skill or agent.'
+It also provides a conditional use case with '--no-rubric' for fast checks.
+However, it does not mention when not to use it or suggest specific alternatives from the sibling list.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.